 - Safe box

-Lunch (best ordered in advance) is a buffet with of colourful dishes, including Pugliese specialties like orecchiette (ear-shaped pasta), freshly made flans and salads.
+Lunch (best booked in advance) is offered à la carte, with Pugliese specialties like orecchiette (ear-shaped pasta), freshly made flans and salads.

 Coffees and sandwiches are pricey too, but free bar snacks (aperitifi) are served in the early evening.

 - Room service